AquaDraco/UnityStationWiki/Home.md

 **Welcome to unitystation.
 An open source effort to clone the [/TG/station](www.tgstation13.org) branch to unity.**

-As this project is in its early stages, this wiki will serve the purpose of providing a foundation and scripting reference to the underlying structure of unitystation.
+As this project is in its early stages, this wiki will serve the purpose of providing a foundation and a almost (not) up-to-date scripting reference to the underlying structure of unitystation.
 <br><br><br>
 ***
 <br>